Services for Online Students

 - You can renew materials from our library collection by phone, in person, or online (by signing into your account) as long as no other person has requested the material.
 You may renew materials up to five times; if you need the item longer, please contact the circulation desk at 805-730-4430.
 If in doubt, please contact us before the item is due.

 As an online student, you have full access to all our paid subscription databases from off-campus.
-All you need is your Pipeline username and password.
 When you click to access a resource from off-campus that is restricted to SBCC students, faculty and staff, you’ll be prompted to log in with your Pipeline username and password.
-If you have forgotten your Pipeline username and/or password, you can retrieve them from the Pipeline login screen.
+If you have forgotten your Pipeline username and/or password, select “Find and set up your account here.” from the Pipeline login screen to retrieve/reset them.

 - Academic Search Premier: a great place to start, Academic Search Premier provides full text and Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
 Searchable cited references are provided for more than 1,400 journals.
 Full text PDF content dates back as far as 1887.